MrGroff/MAL-Data-Analytics/README.md

 # MAL-Data-Analytics
 a project where i analyze anime

+NOTE: data not in github currently, if anyone sees this and wants to collect data before I upload it, refer to https://docs.api.jikan.moe/

 currently this is the beginning stages where I have collected the data and have programs where I test basic data analytics on local json files